magnetikonline/docker-html5-validator/README.md

 $ ./run.sh
 ```

-This will start the image in a new detached container and expose port `80` (Apache2) to your host machine on port `8080`.
-You can of course run the container on an alternative local port if you desire by modifying the Docker `-p` switch to suit.
+This will start the image in a new backgrounded container, exposing the following ports:
+- Port `80` (Apache2) to host machine on port `8080`.
+- Port `8888` (Validator.nu Java server) to host on port `8888`.

+You can of course run the container on an alternative local port if you desire by modifying the `docker run -p` switches.

-With this complete you should now be able to browse to `http://localhost:8080/` and be presented with a working W3C validator instance.
+With this complete you should now be able to browse to http://localhost:8080/ and be presented with a working W3C validator instance.